 What Defines Us

-- Interdisciplinary, collaborative approaches in research and academics
+- An interdisciplinary, collaborative approach to research and academics

-- Emphasis on reflecting and promoting diversity in health settings
+- An emphasis on reflecting and promoting diversity in health settings

 - Engagement in global health education and issues

 Since its founding in 1979, the College of Health Sciences and Professions has been known for the quality of its academic programs and the success of its graduates.
-More than 9,000 students are enrolled in more than 30 academic majors housed in our five schools and departments.
-Every day, these students work with outstanding faculty members who are committed to achieving excellence in education and scholarship.
+More than 8,500 students are enrolled in more than 40 academic programs housed in our six schools and departments.
+Each day, these students work with outstanding faculty members who are committed to achieving excellence in education and scholarship.